Alforoan/FullStackApi/README.md

 `project_title`: FullStackApi

 `project_description`:
-- Uses Auth0 and Stripe for Log in and payment
+- Uses Auth0 and Stripe for Login and payment
 - User can add products to the shopping cart and remove them
 - User can filter products by different categories